Barbecue Pork Ribs with Vinegar-Based Sauce

 • Beef ribs can be used instead of pork, but they may need more cooking time.

 What's your go-to BBQ sauce: tangy Carolina, sweet Kansas City, or something else?
 What about the membrane, do you take it off or leave it on?
-Let me know below!
+Let me know in the comments.

 Enjoy!